Six Nature Photography Tips from the Experts, for Your Alaska Travel and Beyond

 Successfully photographing Alaska from a cruise ship or on land calls for patience, planning and proper gear.
-It’s also essential to remember that the exquisite photos in publications like National Geographic—from robin egg-blue glaciers to bears fishing and puffins mid-flight—come courtesy of years of practice and, often, pounds and pounds of equipment.
+It’s also essential to remember that the exquisite photos in publications like National Geographic — from robin egg-blue glaciers to bears fishing and puffins mid-flight — come courtesy of years of practice and, often, pounds and pounds of equipment.
+And nature photography can be tricky to master.

-Documentary photographer Brian Adams, editorial and commercial photographer Mark Meyer and editorial and commercial photographer Nathaniel Wilder have each spent countless hours watching and waiting for their next perfect shot.
-Even with years of experience, they acknowledge that shooting Alaska will always be a challenge.
+Documentary photographer Brian Adams, editorial and commercial photographer Mark Meyer,and editorial and commercial photographer Nathaniel Wilder have each spent countless hours watching and waiting for their next perfect shot.
+Even with years of experience, they acknowledge that Alaska photography will always be a challenge.
 “Alaska is a huge state with lots of complexities,” explains Adams.
 “It’s impossible to see everything the state has to offer in one trip.”

 These seasoned Anchorage-based photographers have some suggestions on the best camera gear for an Alaska cruise.
-They’re also offering these six essential Alaska photography tips to help you get the most out of your visit.
+Read on for their six essential Alaska photography tips to help you get the most out of your visit.

 photographing-Hubbard-Glacier-Disenchantment-Bay-Alaska